 Note: Paraprofessionals/Classroom Associates are not authorized to administer the DLM Alternate Assessment.

-- The Dynamic Learning Maps blueprints and other instructional resources are accessible through EdLinks on the Iowa Education Portal as well as under “Iowa” on the Dynamic Learning Maps site.
+5. The Dynamic Learning Maps blueprints and other instructional resources are located on Iowa’s Alternate Assessment Google Site.
+If link does not open, contact Jennifer Denne to be added to the site as well as under “Iowa” on the Dynamic Learning Maps site.

 DLM Service Desk Assistance

 Communication Delivery Chain – Provides guidance to districts in the process used to support DLM Assessment administration.

 Districts Alternate Assessment Coordinators/Data Stewards may contact the DLM Service Desk by calling (855) 277-9751 or email DLMemail@example.com